 What makes AirDrop so great is the fact that it is so simple and idiot-proof; just open AirDrop from Finder on both your Macs and wait for the other person’s device to show up.
 Once you can see their device, just drag and drop the files you want to send on their avatar/icon and Bam!
 File transferred!
 There may even be multiple devices, just drag the appropriate file to the appropriate person, that’s all it takes!
 It is wicked fast for small files like pictures and text files, however for much larger sized files, it does take a little time.

-The computers need to be nearby and connected to some WiFi network (not necessarily same), or else AirDrop won’t work.
+- The computers need to be nearby and connected to some WiFi network (not necessarily the same), or else AirDrop won’t work.

 If you can use AirDrop, that is the other Mac is in your vicinity, then you should be using AirDrop as it provides the most hassle-free experience of sharing files between two Macs.